cornell-fsl/E.col-transfer-and-survival/README.md

 # E. coli transfer and survival
 The code is an implementation of the method described in Cochran 1950.
 MPN Function to determine the most probable number of bacteria in a given sample given a specific pattern of positives tubes and replicates.
 This code was initially published as part of the supplemental material of Weller et al. 2017.
+This code was developed by David Kent (dk657@cornell.edu) and Daniel Weller (dlw263@cornell.edu).

 Bibliography:
 1. Cochran, William G. "Estimation of bacterial densities by means of the 'most probable number'."
 Biometrics 6.2 (1950): 105-116.